 Does your Android phone’s battery drain faster than expected?
 One of the reasons for this could be the apps that continue running in the background long after you have moved on to a different task altogether.
 These apps drain your battery and also eat up your device’s memory.
 You can stop Android apps from running in the background and save your phone’s precious memory and battery life by using a few methods shown you in this guide.

-Note: for this guide, we used a Samsung Galaxy phone running Android Pie (9) version.
+Note: for this guide, we used a Google Pixel 3a running Android 11.
 The steps may vary depending on the make, model and Android version your device is running.

-This will help you know what apps are open and running, how long they’ve been running, and the amount of RAM they’re consuming.
+This will help you know which apps are open and running, how long they’ve been running, and the amount of RAM they’re consuming.

 Select “Running Services.”

-In the Running Services screen, you’ll see a list of the background apps that are running on your device.
+In the Running Services screen, you’ll see a list of the background apps running on your device.

-In the new screen you can see the apps that are consuming your battery the most.
+In the new screen, you can see the apps consuming the majority of your battery.

-Among these features is the Adaptive Battery, which figures out the apps you want to use and those you won’t use on that day using machine learning.
-It learns your usage patterns and drops the commonly used apps into one of five App Standby Buckets: Frequent, Active, Working Set, Rare and Never.
+It figures out the apps you want to use and those you won’t use on that day using machine learning.
+It learns your usage patterns and drops the commonly-used apps into one of five App Standby Buckets: Frequent, Active, Working Set, Rare and Never.

 Use a Third-Party App to Control Background Apps

-If your Android device doesn’t have a proprietary native or built-in option to optimize or check on running in the background, you can use a third-party app to control such apps.
+If your Android device doesn’t have a proprietary native or built-in option to be optimized or checked on running in the background, you can use a third-party app to control such apps.